 Several files stored in these directories can assist Digital Forensics and Incident Response professionals in identifying fraud attempts.

-By disabling the MSDT URL protocol, you can reduce exploit attempts for CVE-2022-30190.
+Disabling the MSDT URL protocol can reduce exploit attempts for CVE-2022-30190.
 Threat actors use this protocol to launch troubleshooters and execute code on vulnerable systems.
 It is also recommended that you disable the Preview pane in Windows Explorer to prevent the exploit from executing when previewing malicious documents.

 When MSDT URL protocol is disabled, troubleshooters may not be launched as links across the operating system.
 The Get Help application and in the system settings can still be used to access the troubleshooters.
 To disable them, do the following :